 Volunteer Positions Descriptions can be found here.

-The teens are identified by the staff of the participating organization as meeting the criteria of BCM.
-These criteria are explained in detail in the Youth Organization Agreement, but include the teens being: between the ages of 13 and 18; youth should be motivated and excited to participate on the expedition; deserving of such an opportunity by showing responsibility and respect for themselves and others; financially unable to participate in similar activities on their own; free from health problems that would complicate their participation in rigorous outdoor activities; and emotionally, behaviorally and psychologically stable enough not to pose a threat to themselves or others while on the trip.
+The students are identified by the staff of the participating organization as meeting the criteria of BCM.
+These criteria are explained in detail in the Youth Organization Agreement, but include the students being: between the ages of 13 and 18; students should be motivated and excited to participate on the expedition; deserving of such an opportunity by showing responsibility and respect for themselves and others; unable to participate in similar activities on their own; free from health problems that would complicate their participation in rigorous outdoor activities; and emotionally, behaviorally and psychologically stable enough not to pose a threat to themselves or others while on the trip.
 Beyond these, BCM entrusts the youth agency to recruit and choose participants for the expedition in whatever way they feel is best for their agency and community.